nrfconnect/sdk-sidewalk/doc/samples/variants/hello.rst

    When Sidewalk gets Time Sync, **LED 2** turns on.

 #.
-Wait for status change.
+Wait for the status change.

-   a.
-For a Bluetooth LE device, status change occurs on request.
+   * For a Bluetooth LE device, status change occurs on request.
 Gateway connects over Bluetooth LE before sending down-link message, and device sends connection request before up-link message.
 Sidewalk automatically disconnects Bluetooth LE after some inactivity period.

-   #.
-For a LoRa and FSK device, the following messages appear in the log:
+   * For a LoRa and FSK device, the following messages appear in the log:

       .. code-block:: console